fluid-project/eleventy-plugin-fluid/README.md

 #### Sass

-When Sass processing is enabled, any Sass files with the `.scss` extension found in the `./src/assets/styles/` directory or its children will be processed _unless the filename begins with an underscore (`_`)_.
+Sass processing is disabled by deafult.
+When enabled, any Sass files with the `.scss` extension found in the `./src/assets/styles/` directory or its children will be processed _unless the filename begins with an underscore (`_`)_.
 To enable Sass and disable CSS, add the following configuration when registering `eleventy-plugin-fluid` in your config:

 ```diff
 const fluidPlugin = require("eleventy-plugin-fluid");